-While particle counts are a requirement, there are a myriad of other optional tests and parameters outlined in the ISO standards.
-Depending on the applications carried out within the cleanroom, tests for ultrafine airborne particles, macroparticles, airflow, air pressure difference, temperature, humidity, and more may be appropriate, and can be incorporated into a monitoring program.
-In fact, monitoring multiple parameters in addition to particle count can help to ensure a more consistent cleanroom environment.
+While particle counting is a requirement, there are a myriad of other optional tests and parameters outlined in the ISO standards.
+Depending on the applications carried out within the cleanroom, tests for ultrafine airborne particles, macroparticles, airflow, air pressure difference, temperature, humidity, and more may be appropriate and can be incorporated into a monitoring program.
+In fact, monitoring multiple parameters in addition to particle counting can help to ensure a more consistent cleanroom environment.

 Relying on the building management system for cleanroom monitoring is also insufficient.
-These systems are designed to monitor and control power, lighting, and ventilation systems, but are not designed to acquire scientific data, create trend reports, or provide analyses to support informed decisions.
+These systems are designed to monitor and control power, lighting, and ventilation systems, but are not designed to acquire scientific data, create trend reports, or provide clean room air testing to support informed decisions.

 XiltriX solutions are designed for reliable, comprehensive monitoring of numerous cleanroom (and laboratory) parameters in a single software.
 XiltriX combines data acquisition from numerous sensors, assets, and equipment, with data analysis, reporting and documentation.
 This powerful solution not only facilitates validation and supports ongoing compliance, it also provides real-time data for numerous parameters that affect research and product integrity.

-In addition to particle counting, XiltriX monitoring solutions track temperature, relative humidity, differential air pressure, VOCs (volatile organic compounds), various chemicals, light intensity, vibration, and numerous other parameters that provide valuable insight into the cleanroom environment.
+In addition to particle counting, XiltriX monitoring solutions monitor temperature, humidity, differential air pressure, VOCs (volatile organic compounds), various chemicals, light intensity, vibration, and numerous other parameters that provide valuable insight into the cleanroom environment and aid cleanroom air testing.
 A red or green LED light provides a quick visual indication that individual parameters are within specified ranges.
 The system can also integrate information with badge reader access, to determine which staff were present while measurements were being taken.
 The system is designed with flexibility in mind, and XiltriX experts can assist in creating a perfectly tailored solution, with numerous options for expansion as required.